Hong Kong political cartoon axed after government pressure, cartoonist says

 But police have raided and shut down several liberal media outlets including the Apple Daily newspaper and Stand News.

-Public broadcaster RTHK has cut satirical shows and toned down its coverage after being criticised by pro-China politicians and officials. – Rappler.com
+Public broadcaster RTHK has cut satirical shows and toned down its coverage after being criticized by pro-China politicians and officials. – Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.